-The Company's portfolio strategy calls for it to invest in illiquid securities issued by private companies with annual revenues generally between \$10 million and \$150 million.
-These securities are also defined herein as lower middle market ("LMM") investments.
-These portfolio investments may be subject to restrictions on resale and will generally have no established trading market or generally have established markets that are inactive.
 The Company determines in good faith the fair value of its portfolio investments pursuant to a valuation policy in accordance with ASC 820 and a valuation process approved by the Company's board of directors and in accordance with the 1940 Act.
 The Company reviews external events, including private mergers, sales and acquisitions involving comparable companies, and considers these events in the valuation process.
 The Company's valuation policy and process are intended to provide a consistent basis for determining the fair value of the portfolio.

-Market quotations are generally not readily available for LMM investments.
-The Company uses the income approach to value its debt investments.
+The Company's portfolio strategy calls for it to invest in illiquid securities issued by private companies with annual revenues generally between \$10 million and \$150 million.
+These securities are also defined herein as lower middle market ("LMM") investments.
+These portfolio investments may be subject to restrictions on resale and will generally have no established trading market or generally have established markets that are inactive; therefore, market quotations are generally not readily available.
 The Company determines the fair value primarily using a yield to maturity approach that analyzes the discounted cash flows of interest and principal for the debt security, as set forth in the associated loan agreements, as well as the financial position and credit risk of each of these portfolio investments.
 The Company's estimate of the expected repayment date of a debt security is generally the legal repayment date of the instrument.
 The yield to maturity analysis considers changes in leverage levels, credit quality, portfolio company performance and other factors.
 The Company will use the value determined by the yield analysis as the fair value for that security.
 However, it is the Company's position that assuming a borrower is outperforming underwriting expectations and because these respective investments do not contain pre-payment penalties, the borrower would most likely prepay or refinance the borrowing at a lower rate.
 Therefore, the Company does not believe that a market participant would pay a premium for the investment.
-Also, because of the Company's general intent to hold its loans to repayment, the Company generally does not believe that the fair value of the investment should be adjusted in excess of the face amount.
-However, adjustments to investments values will be made for impairments.
-As of March 31, 2013, and December 31, 2012, respectively, the Company owned two and six LMM investments, which had a total estimated fair value of \$1.5 million and \$4.3 million or approximately 9% and 27% of the Company's portfolio investments at fair value.
+Also, because of the excess of the face amount.
+However, adjustments, respectively, which had a total estimated fair value of \$1.5 million and \$4.3 million or approximately 5% and 27% of the Company's portfolio investments at fair value, respectively.

-The Company's portfolio strategy also calls for it to invest primarily in private placement investments that are generally larger in size than LMM investments.
+The Company's portfolio strategy also calls for it to invest in private placement investments that are generally larger in size than LMM investments.
 Private placement investments generally have established markets that are not active; however, market quotations are generally readily available.
-For these private placement investments, the Company primarily uses observable inputs, such as third party quotes or other independent pricing of identical or similar assets in non-active markets, to determine the fair value of those investments.
-As of March 31, 2013 and December 31, 2012, respectively, the Company owned 17 and 11 private placement investments, which had a total estimated fair value of \$15.8 million and \$11.8 million or approximately 91% and 73% of the Company's portfolio investments at fair value.
+For these private placement investments, the Company uses observable inputs, such as third party quotes or other independent pricing of identical or similar assets in non-active markets, to determine the fair value of those investments.
+As of June 30, 2013 and December 31, 2012, the Company owned 30 and 11 private placement investments, respectively, which had a total estimated fair value of \$28.3 million and \$11.8 million or approximately 95% and 73% of the Company's portfolio investments at fair value, respectively.

-Due to the inherent uncertainty in the valuation process, the Company's estimate of fair value may differ materially from the values that would have been used had a ready market for the securities existed.
+Due to the inherent uncertainty in the valuation process, the Company's estimate of fair value may differ materially from the values that would have been used had an active market for the securities existed.
 In addition, changes in the market environment, portfolio company performance and other events that may occur over the lives of the investments may cause the gains or losses ultimately realized on these investments to be materially different than the valuations currently assigned.
-The Company estimates the fair value of each individual investment and records changes in fair value as unrealized appreciation or depreciation in the Statements of Operations.
+The Company estimates the fair value of each individual investment and records changes in fair value as unrealized appreciation (depreciation) in the Statements of Operations.